dhruvMahlawat/Redline/README.md

 tesseract instead of giving up.
 A regex pass also tries to find section headings, used only for display/page-tracking — never for what the AI actually reads.

-**2. Extract facts with Groq/Gemini.** The full document text goes in with a schema — rent, deposit, notice period, red flags — and every claim needs an exact quote.
+**2. Extract facts with Gemini.** The full document text goes in with a schema — rent, deposit, notice period, red flags — and every claim needs an exact quote.
 No quote, no fact.

-**3. Verify each quote**, two ways: does it actually exist in the document (catches an invented citation), and does it actually support the claim (a second, separate Groq/Gemini call, so it's not just agreeing with its own first answer).
+**3. Verify each quote**, two ways: does it actually exist in the document (catches an invented citation), and does it actually support the claim (a second, separate Gemini call, so it's not just agreeing with its own first answer).

 **4. Show it honestly, with the receipts.** Passed both checks → shown with its page number, clickable to see that page rendered with a box around the actual line.